MacUchegit/AWS-IAM-Access-Review-and-Contractor-Offboarding/README.md

 *Figure 03 — The application bucket is private and encrypted.
 Partly mask the unique bucket suffix if it could identify the account.*

-### Task 4: Create the people and Developers group
+### Task 4: Create the identities and Developers group

 **Action**

 1. Create the `Developers` IAM group.
-2. Create `dev-alex`, `dev-sam`, `security-auditor`, and `contractor-jane`.
+2. Create `dev-alex`, `security-auditor`, and `contractor-jane`.
-3. Add the two developer users to `Developers`.
+3. Add `dev-alex` to `Developers`.
 4. Do not create console passwords for identities that do not need console access.

 **Reason**

-Groups make permission assignment easier to review than attaching the same policy to several users.
-The contractor and auditor are kept separate because they have different business purposes.
+The group keeps developer permissions separate and makes later policy changes easy to review.
+The contractor and auditor remain outside the group because they have different business purposes.

 ![IAM users and group](../evidence/screenshots/04-iam-users-and-group.png)

-*Figure 04 — The example users exist and the developer users belong to the Developers group.
+*Figure 04 — The three lab users exist, and `dev-alex` belongs to the Developers group.
 Partly mask generated user IDs.*

 ### Task 5: Attach an intentionally broad S3 policy